parubok/swing-fx-properties/README.md

 JavaFX introduced an improved approach to component properties handling.
 In JavaFX, component properties are type safe, referenced by method (and not via string name like in Swing) and, what is probably the most significant improvement, support [binding](https://docs.oracle.com/javase/8/javafx/properties-binding-tutorial/binding.htm).

-The JavaFX properties implementation, in fact, is not JavaFX specific - it is a generic property mechanism which can be used for any JavaBean (see `javafx.beans.property.adapter.JavaBeanObjectPropertyBuilder`).
+The JavaFX properties implementation, in fact, is not JavaFX specific - it is a generic property mechanism which can be used for any JavaBean (see `io.github.parubok.swingfx.beans.property.adapter.JavaBeanObjectPropertyBuilder`).

 This project took the relevant pieces of JavaFX properties code and added support for Swing - to allow usage of JavaFX-style properties and related functionality with Swing components.